 What's on Past Events & Exhibitions Tate Exchange: Ways of Seeing Art How do you ‘see’ art?
 How do we describe art to others?
 As part of the Tate Exchange programme, join us at Tate Modern for our Adam Reynolds Memorial Bursary Shortlist showcase and a series of workshops led by blind and visually impaired artists to explore audio description of artwork.
 Audio Description (AD) is the verbal communication of visual information for blind and visually impaired people.
 Over four days, we investigate audio description and invite you to join us on level 5 of the new Tate Modern building in exploring how visual information is relevant to us all, lead by artist Zoe Partington.
 Think about art in a new light by dropping in to our showcase to explore the powerful artworks created by disabled artists shortlisted for our Adam Reynolds Memorial Bursary, and try your hand at creating your own audio description of the works.
 Want to take AD further?
 Record audio descriptions of artworks throughout the rest of Tate (and beyond) using your mobile or tablet, and tweet or Instagram them using the hashtag #WaysOfSeeingArt to create a constantly-growing, crowdsourced, virtual AD exhibition - we'll be sharing many of them and uploading them to our site.
 On Friday 24 February we will be holding a symposium as part of our programme - 'Bridging the Gaps: Exploring the link Between Art & Audio Description' - watch live online from 1.30pm at www.shapearts.org.uk/news/bridging-the-gaps On Saturday 25 Feb, drop in to a workshop and explore art making and visual description with blind and visually impaired artists: 12 - 2pm: Paint with Rachel Gadsden - explore ways of looking: www.tate.org.uk/whats-on/tate-modern/workshop/tate-exchange/paint-rachel-gadsden 2 - 4pm: Describe with Aaron McPeake - collaborate to create a collective audio description of art objects: www.tate.org.uk/whats-on/tate-modern/workshop/tate-exchange/describe-aaron-mcpeake 4 - 6pm: Draw with Sally Booth – experiment with drawing and try out your descriptive skills: www.tate.org.uk/whats-on/tate-modern/workshop/tate-exchange/draw-sally-booth Nearest Underground station: Southwark (Jubilee Line, 600 metres approx) This event is accessible and is free to drop in.
 Daily opening hours TBC We gratefully acknowledge the support of Cass Art, who are providing artist materials for these workshops.
-Image banner: Unlimited Exhibition Private View 2014 at Shape gallery by Rachel Cherry Booking for this event has now closed.
+Want to know how it all went?
+Check out our Tate Exchange blog Image banner: Unlimited Exhibition Private View 2014 at Shape gallery by Rachel Cherry Booking for this event has now closed.